Alan Lazar: Career

 During his years in South Africa, Lazar's early career was as a composer and musician.
 He joined an Afropop band while still studying in the 1980s, called Mango Groove.
-He played both the piano and keyboard for the band, which was one of only two music groups in South Africa at the time to have both white and black musicians, as well as composing and producing for the band.
+He played both the piano and keyboard for the band, which was the one of only two music groups in South Africa to have both white and black musicians.
+He also composed and produced for the band.

-After releasing their first studio album in the late 1980s, Mango Groove went on to become a household name in South Africa, achieving platinum record sales.
+After releasing their first studio album in the late 1980s, Mango Groove became a household name in South Africa, achieving platinum record sales.
 In 1992, Lazar performed with Mango Groove at The Freddie Mercury Tribute Concert.
-They performed the track, Special Star via satellite from Johannesburg, South Africa.
-During the same period, he also composed the track "African Dream" (performed by Vicky Sampson), which was nominated for Song of the Decade in South Africa and was known as "South Africa's unofficial anthem".
+They performed the track "Special Star" via satellite from Johannesburg, South Africa.
+The group also performed at the 1994 inauguration of Nelson Mandela.

+He also composed the track "African Dream" (performed by Vicky Sampson), which was nominated for Song of the Decade in South Africa and was known as "South Africa's unofficial anthem".

 He played in front of Nelson Mandela at his inauguration in 1994.

-After moving to Los Angeles, Lazar became involved in writing and composing music for a number of American TV shows.
+Following his career with Mango Groove, Lazar moved to California as a Fulbright scholar, where he became involved in music production for film and television.
 This began in 1995.
-He went on to write music for the final episodes of Sex and the City, and score An American Crime, starring Elliot Page and James Francho, and for which Catherine Keener was nominated for an Emmy.
-Lazar received an award for the best score from Film Music Magazine for his score for the film, Gangster's Paradise: Jerusalema.
+He wrote music for the final episodes of Sex and the City, and scored An American Crime.
+Lazar received an award for best score from Film Music Magazine for Gangster's Paradise: Jerusalema.
 During the same year, National Geographic's Swamp of the Baboons was nominated for a production Emmy, with Lazar responsible for all of the music production.

-From 2010, he scored The Real Housewives of Beverly Hills and from 2012 its sister show, The Real Housewives of Orange County.
-In 2011, Lazar published his first novel, ROAM.
-The book was published by Atria Books.
+From 2010, he scored The Real Housewives of Beverly Hills, and, from 2012, its sister show, The Real Housewives of Orange County.